kuoant/Masters-Thesis/README.md

 python twitter.py
 ```

-The ETL project is standalone and not required for reproducing thesis experiments.
+The ETL project and Binary Diffusion are standalone as well and not required for reproducing thesis experiments.

 ---